cljsinfo/cljs.info/md/faq.md

 Link to examples of the Core team focusing on speed.
 Speed tests, etc.

-## Can I use jQuery with ClojureScript?
+### %jquery% Can I use jQuery with ClojureScript?

 Absolutely!
 You can use any JavaScript library from ClojureScript.
 Check out Examples 1000 and 1001 and read about JavaScript Interop for more information.

-## Is ClojureScript a good fit for a single-page application (SPA)?
+### %single-page-applications% Is ClojureScript a good fit for a single-page application (SPA)?

 Yes, very much so.
 Dead code removal, real namespaces, package management, etc.
 You get a lot of stuff baked into the language that otherwise has to be accomplished with libraries or conventions in JS.

-## What is the relationship between Clojure and ClojureScript?
+### %relationship-to-clojure% What is the relationship between Clojure and ClojureScript?
 Are they the same thing?

 Clojure is a language that targets the JVM.
 ClojureScript is a language that targets JavaScript.
 Both languages share a similar syntax and most core library